-The North Dakota Community Foundation manages close to 600 separate charitable funds to meet the various needs of donors and nonprofit organizations across the state.
+The North Dakota Community Foundation manages hundreds of separate charitable funds to meet the various needs of donors and nonprofit organizations across the state.
 Below is a brief description of the major types of funds we manage.
-At the bottom of this page is an alphabetical listing of our funds.

-Statewide Greatest Needs Fund - This permanent endowment fund provides grants every year to projects and programs all across the state.
-The NDCF Board of Directors accepts grant applications every summer (deadline is July 31) and awards grants to those charitable and community needs that are most pressing.
+Statewide Greatest Needs Fund This permanent endowment fund provides grants every year to projects and programs all across the state.
+The NDCF Board of Directors accepts grant applications every summer and awards grants to those charitable and community needs that are most pressing.

-- School Foundations - You can support your local school district forever by creating a new fund for them or by contributing to their existing fund.
-School foundations can be either non-endowment funds (for immediate use for projects and programs) or endowment funds (provides long-term stablity and resources for future projects).
+School Foundations You can support your local school district forever by creating a new fund for them or by contributing to their existing fund.
+School foundations can be either non-endowment funds (for immediate use for projects and programs) or endowment funds (provides long-term stability and resources for future projects).

-Agency Endowment Funds - A non-profit organization may partner with the Foundation for management of its charitable funds.
+Organizational Endowment Funds A non-profit organization may partner with the Foundation for management of its charitable funds.